catliba/catlib.com/src/content/we-back.md

 ---

 ## Life Update
 It has been a while since I have decided to write something here.
 So much has changed about my life since my last strip, I don't even know where to begin.
 For one, I have officially graduated from undergrad - bye bye SD.
 Wouldn't have changed much on how I spent my 4 years at undergrad.
 Secondly, I feel like my hobbies previously have all changed.
 I remember I used to play video games, play chess, and watch anime.
 Now, those things don't interest me anymore unless done socially.
-Lastly, I am not unemployed, but work remotely as a full time math tutor.
-Work is chill, but I'm still actively looking for a job in something I'm more interested in and considering higher education.
+Lastly, I am not unemployed, but work remotely.
+Work is chill, but I'm still actively looking for a job.

 With two years of not practicing the art of journalism, I hope I still got it in me to write something of value.